rvesse/stardog-docs/src/docs/admin.html.md

 toc: true
 ---

-In this chapter--which I have written reluctantly--we describe the administration of Stardog Server and Stardog databases, including how to use the various Stardog command-line programs and how to configure a Stardog Server and its databases.
+In this chapter we describe the administration of Stardog Server and Stardog databases, including how to use the various Stardog command-line programs and how to configure a Stardog Server and its databases.
 An important part of Stardog administration is security,